MariaBeili/IRWA-2025-G_003/README.md

 ----
 ### Implementation
 #### USER INTERFACE
-  1. Optimized Web Application (web_app.py)
-    We encountered a major efficiency problem in the provided template: it rebuilt the index from scratch every time the server started (taking ~3 minutes).
+  1. **Optimized Web Application (web_app.py)**: We encountered a major efficiency problem in the provided template: it rebuilt the index from scratch every time the server started (taking ~3 minutes).
     The Fix: We modified the startup logic to load the pre-computed index (irwa_index.pkl) generated in Part 2.
     Result: The application now starts instantly (<1 second) and search results appear immediately.

-  2. Multi-Algorithm Search
-    We added a dropdown menu in the UI that allows the user to select the ranking algorithm dynamically:
+  2. **Multi-Algorithm Search**: We added a dropdown menu in the UI that allows the user to select the ranking algorithm dynamically:
       * TF-IDF: The baseline method.
       * BM25: Probabilistic ranking (usually better precision).
       * Word2Vec: Semantic search (finding context, not just keywords).
       * Custom: Our own score combining TF-IDF with Product Rating.

-  3. Analytics Dashboard
-    We implemented a basic tracking system.
+  3. **Analytics Dashboard**: We implemented a basic tracking system.
 We capture:
       * Search Queries: What users are typing.
       * Clicks: Which documents users actually view.
       * Dashboard: A visual representation of the most visited documents.